wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 ## Conclusion

 That’s it!
-With the Messages API integrated into the Client SDK, it is a lot easier to be able to communicate with a Facebook User from your own web application.
+With the Messages API integrated into the Client SDK, it is a lot easier to communicate with a Facebook User from your own web application.

 ## Next Steps